Chevrolet Kingswood: Discontinuation and replacement

-1969-1972
+1969–1972

-The Kingswood name returned for the 1969 model year, based on the Impala, and was available only with a V8.
+The Kingswood name returned for the 1969 model year to a station wagon based on the Impala, and was available only with a V8.
 It slotted above the Bel Air-based Chevrolet Townsman; a Caprice-based Kingswood Estate model was positioned above the standard Kingswood, serving as the flagship Chevrolet station wagon.
 Much like the Caprice on which it was based, the 1969 Kingswood Estate was available with concealed headlights.

 All full-size Chevrolet station wagons received new sheet metal for 1971, as did their sedan counterparts; each wagon nameplate retained its position in the lineup through 1972.

 Midway through the 1971 model year, the Turbo-Hydramatic transmission became standard, and the three-speed manual transmission was eliminated.
 A Turbo-Hydramatic had been ordered on nearly all Kingswoods built during the late 1960s and early 1970s.

 For 1973, Chevrolet eliminated the Kingswood Estate/Kingswood, along with their Townsman and Brookwood sister nameplates, for its full-sized station wagons; they now utilized the Bel Air, Impala, and Caprice nameplates from their sedan counterparts.